tnichols217/notes/College/Additional Questions.md

 2. How did you spend your last two summers?
 (50 words)

 > [!para]
 > I spent most of my time in the first summer coding due to covid, but spent the remaining time cycling with my friends and working out (as exercise wasn't restricted in Malaysia).
-The second summer I spent creating my own custom Linux and a lot of time rockclimbing.
+The second summer I spent serving the Rohyinga

 3. What historical moment or event do you wish you could have witnessed?
 (50 words)